icynic/AI-coloring-book/README.md

 - **Read the paper source and reproduction appendix:** see [the report guide](report/README.md).

 `output/` and model weights are not tracked in Git.
-Links to saved outputs work in the delivered workspace/result bundle, not necessarily in a source-only GitHub checkout.
-Keep the supplied result folders at the paths above to inspect them locally; they are not downloaded by opening the notebook.
+The Release links above are the public artifact downloads for a source-only checkout.
+To run the documented local evaluation commands, extract the archive and place its `final_run_v2/` directory at `output/final_run_v2/`.
+Opening the notebook does not download the saved run or model weights.

 ## Where each task runs